You Want to Write...

 You can learn how to get out of your head and into your body to lower noise.

-I invite you to start to learn how you can step FULLY into your writing in workshops now in Israel!
+I invite you to start to learn how you can step FULLY into your writing in workshops now in Toronto!